-Imagine not being able to leave your home because your neighbor’s laundry softer makes you have migraines, vomiting, tachycardia and muscle weakness just to name a few symptoms.
+Now, imagine for a moment, not being able to leave your home because your neighbor’s laundry softer makes you have migraines, vomiting, tachycardia and muscle weakness just to name a few symptoms.
 Imagine not being able to hug or be near people with perfume because your lungs react so severely that you have to be hospitalized and or incapacitated for days or weeks on end.

 Just think for a moment that you are in need of urgent medical/dental attention but you are unable to visit a doctors office because they use air fresheners in their patient rooms, hallways, and waiting areas.
-This is the misery that is faced each and every day by MSC sufferers.
+This is the misery that is faced each and every day by TILT sufferers.
 This is the outward expression of what it means to live with chemical intolerances.

 Will you be visiting someone with Chemical Intolerances and sensitivities?
 Please click here for helpful tips and what you should do prior to visiting someone who is sick.

-MCS can be brought on after toxic mold exposure, repeated exposure to contaminants and jet fuel while flying, chemical injury, and a weakening of the immune system.
+TILT/MCS can be brought on after toxic mold exposure, repeated exposure to contaminants and jet fuel while flying, an acute chemical injury, and a weakening of the immune system.
 In the case of prolonged toxic mold exposure and chemical injury, a person with a moderate or low toxic load can go from healthy to terribly disabled in a matter of weeks, this happens in part because the body’s detoxification pathways get blocked, allowing for an overaccumulation of toxins which cause inflammation and set up the stage for a chronic illness and even for an autoimmune condition to unfold.

 Chemically intolerant people may also be dealing with oxidative stress and mitochondrial dysfunction due to their exposure which makes them more susceptible to a TILT, Fibromyalgia and Myalgic Encephalomyelitis diagnosis.